TheNivas/LearningScala/23_Collections_TupleOptions_and_Iterator.md

 Car is jaguar and the range is High Range

 ```

 Note:Tuple is not used much, instead of tupple most people will use case class.

 ```scala
 scala> val student1 = (1, "xyz")
 val student1: (Int, String) = (1,xyz)
 ```

-problem with tuple is its not have much readablity just like above example.<br>
+problem with tuple is its not have much readablity just like above example.
-So iterpreting is very tedious task and less readable.<br>
+So iterpreting is very tedious task and less readable.
-For better readability people use case class.<br>
+For better readability people use case class.
 i.e.:

 ```scala
 //option 1: usidng a tuple, no code readability .Next person doesn't know "abc" and "xyz" is what???? scala> val student1 = (1, "abc", "xyz")